Cholera: Surveillance

 Surveillance and prompt reporting allow for containing cholera epidemics rapidly.
 Cholera exists as a seasonal disease in many endemic countries, occurring annually mostly during rainy seasons.
 Surveillance systems can provide early alerts to outbreaks, therefore leading to coordinated response and assist in preparation of preparedness plans.
 Efficient surveillance systems can also improve the risk assessment for potential cholera outbreaks.
 Understanding the seasonality and location of outbreaks provides guidance for improving cholera control activities for the most vulnerable.
 For prevention to be effective, it is important that cases be reported to national health authorities.

 Vaccination

-Spanish physician Jaume Ferran i Clua developed a cholera inoculation in 1885, the first to immunize humans against a bacterial disease.
-However, his vaccine and inoculation was rather controversial and was rejected by his peers and several investigation commissions.
-Russian-Jewish bacteriologist Waldemar Haffkine successfully developed the first human cholera vaccine in July 1892.
+Spanish physician Jaume Ferran i Clua developed the first successful cholera inoculation in 1885, the first to immunize humans against a bacterial disease.
+His vaccine and inoculation was rather controversial and was rejected by his peers and several investigation commissions but it ended up demonstrating its effectiveness and being recognized for it: out of the 30 thousand people he vaccinated only 54 died.
+Russian-French bacteriologist Waldemar Haffkine also developed a human cholera vaccine in July 1892.
 He conducted a massive inoculation program in British India.